ashbadger/llamaface-api/README.md

 **technologies**: node, express, mongoose, bcrypt, jwt, mocha, heroku, travis ci.

-llamaFace api deployed on [heroku](https://llamaface-api.herokuapp.com/llamas)

-llamaFace front end deployed on [s3](http://llamaface-ng2.s3-website-us-east-1.amazonaws.com/posts)
+llamaFace api deployed on [heroku](https://llamaface-api.herokuapp.com/llamas). llamaFace front end deployed on [s3](http://llamaface-ng2.s3-website-us-east-1.amazonaws.com/posts).

-(heroku dyno takes 10 seconds or so to boot up. reload the page then.)
+**note**: after 30 minutes of inactivity, the heroku dyno falls asleep. it takes 10 or so seconds to boot up, so there might be a slight delay in your initial request.